juanfont/headscale/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: 'Feature request'
+name: "Feature request"
-about: 'Suggest an idea for headscale'
+about: "Suggest an idea for headscale"
-title: ''
+title: ""
-labels: [ 'enhancement' ]
+labels: ["enhancement"]
-assignees: ''
+assignees: ""
 ---

 **Feature request**

 <!-- A clear and precise description of what new or changed feature you want. -->

 <!-- Please include the reason, why you would need the feature.
 E.g. what problem